EVP & President Svend Ande - GuruFocus.com

-On May 23, 2023, Svend Andersen, EVP & President of CHCI, purchased 2,900 shares of Perrigo Co PLC (PRGO, Financial), a leading provider of over-the-counter health and wellness solutions.
-This insider buying activity could be a signal for investors to pay closer attention to the company's stock performance and future prospects.
+On May 23, 2023, Svend Andersen, EVP & President of CHCI, purchased 2,900 shares of Perrigo Co PLC (PRGO, Financial) at a price of $33.41 per share.
+This insider buying activity could be a signal for investors to take a closer look at the company's stock performance and valuation.

 Who is Svend Andersen?

 Svend Andersen is the Executive Vice President and President of Consumer Healthcare International (CHCI) at Perrigo Co PLC.
-With extensive experience in the pharmaceutical industry, Andersen has held various leadership positions in global companies, contributing to their growth and success.
-His expertise in the field and commitment to Perrigo's mission make him a valuable asset to the company.
+He has extensive experience in the pharmaceutical industry, having held various leadership positions in global companies.
+Andersen's expertise in the field and his decision to invest in Perrigo Co PLC could be an indication of his confidence in the company's future prospects.

 About Perrigo Co PLC